-So that my kids could get the most out of their sports-playing experiences, I’ve tried to learn a few things about being a good spectator over the years.
-It hasn’t been easy – I am ûber-competitive and can be very intense when it comes to my kids – and I’m always a work in progress, but I do have some tips to share.
-Read on for a few do’s and don’ts for being a good spectator of your kids’ games (and feel free to pass along to other parents, grandparents, and coaches, too).
+I wasn't into sports as a kid.
+However, as a parent, I see a lot of value in having my kids participate in organized sports.
+As a result, I have spent many hours washing uniforms, sitting through practices, juggling schedules, and watching my kids’ games.
+I’ve even coached their soccer and t-ball teams.
+Because I want my children and their teammates to get the most out of their sports-playing experiences, I’ve tried to learn a few things about being a good spectator over the years.
+It hasn’t been easy (I am ûber-competitive and can be very intense when it comes to my kids), but I do have some tips to share.
+This is my list of do’s and don’ts for watching kids’ sports.
+Feel free to pass it along to other parents, grandparents, and coaches, too.

 We're glad you're here at Mommy Poppins Boston, your free online resource for everything for families and kids in the greater Boston area.
 We'd love to hear from you with any questions or suggestions! — Tara and Audrey